-Outdoor lighting, which includes the City's streetlights, accounted for 15% of the City's total electricity use in FY 2019, compared to 34% in FY 2015.
+Outdoor lighting, which includes the City's streetlights, accounted for 15% of the City's total electricity use in FY 2021, compared to 34% in FY 2015.
 The City provides lighting for City roadways, sidewalks, parks, athletic fields, playgrounds, school yards and municipal parking lots.
 The Department of Public Property continues to identify opportunities for low-cost outdoor LED replacement, so that outdated lighting can be replaced at all of its facilities.

 In FY 2017, Providence first began seeing the energy saving impacts of its highly visible streetlight LED retrofit project.
 The project began in 2016 when the City purchased its 16,800 cobra-style streetlights from National Grid (formerly Narragansett Electric), who previously owned and maintained the system.
 By purchasing the asset, the City has been able to avoid costly maintenance charges, known as "facility" charges, which were previously billed by the utility.
 The City's 2016 streetlight maintenance contract with the Rhode Island Partnership for Streetlight Management (PRISM) replaced these charges, about \$138 annually per fixture, and totaling about \$2.3 million a year, with PRISM's all-inclusive maintenance program that costs about \$463,000 annually.
 Rhode Island General Law (RIGL) 39-30, enacted in 2014, made the purchase and subsequent transfer of maintenance responsibility to the City possible.
-Additionally, Providence's purchase of the streetlight system payed the way for the City to replace the high-pressure sodium (HPS) heads with energy saving LED fixtures capable of supporting open portal control applications, such as remote dimming.
-The new LED lamps and dimming schedule were able to reduce City streetlight electricity use by 12 million kilowatt hours (kWh) for FY 2019 (figure 15).
-The streetlight purchase and subsequent LED retrofitting has saved the City roughly \$8.4 million in streetlight electricity use and maintenance since 2015 (figure 16).
+Additionally, Providence's purchase of the streetlight system paved the way for the City to replace the high-pressure sodium (HPS) heads with energy saving LED fixtures capable of supporting open portal control applications, such as remote dimming.
+The new LED lamps and dimming schedule were able to reduce City streetlight electricity use by 12 million kilowatt hours (kWh) a year which is a 68% reduction in energy use, (figure 15).
+The streetlight purchase and subsequent LED retrofitting has saved the City more than \$11.0 million in streetlight electricity use and maintenance since 2015 (figure 16).